Lebanon’s new finance minister to meet IMF official

 It follows a meeting on Friday between Wazni and a delegation from the World Bank led by its regional director Saroj Kumar Jha.

-“It is a courtesy visit which aims to get to know the IMF team,” Wazni told AFP.
+“It is a courtesy visit which aims to get to know the IMF team,” Wazni said.

 “The discussions will not focus on an economic rescue plan, which is being prepared (separately) inside government,” he added.